Russian occupations of Beirut: Background

 Russian chronicles have described Muslims as Hagarians since the 15th century.
 This is a pejorative term suggesting that they were the descendants of biblical Hagar who was exiled into the deserts of Sinai.
 The Russian court was aware of the autonomization of Ottoman Tunis, Algeria, and Tripolitania in the 18th century.
 Despite her negative perception of Muslims, Catherine did not hesitate to approach them as potential allies.
 On 15 July 1769, she instructed Spiridov to avoid attacking ships belonging to the aforementioned states unless provoked, and prompted him to attempt to turn the Barbary states against their Ottoman overlord.
 Catherine's plans did not materialize as Tunis and Algeria fought on the side of the Ottomans, while the correspondence of Ali Pasha of Tripoli with Orlov bore no significant results.

-In late 1770, Ali Bey dispatched an army of 40,000 troops, commanded by his trusted general Muhammad Bey Abu al-Dhahab, to Palestine where it joined forces with Zahir's army in the spring of 1771 and went on to occupy several towns in the Levant.
+In late 1770, Ali Bey dispatched an army of 40,000 troops, commanded by his trusted general Muhammad Bey Abu al-Dhahab, to Palestine where it joined forces with Daher's army in the spring of 1771 and went on to occupy several towns in the Levant.
 However, soon after the fall of Damascus in early June, Ottoman agents managed to convince Abu al-Dhahab to turn against Ali Bey, promising to appoint him as ruler of Egypt instead of his overlord.
 Abu al-Dhahab retreated with his army, and became embroiled in a power struggle against his former master over the control of Egypt.
-Zahir, for his part, became isolated in his sheikhdom and had to face the inevitable Ottoman counteroffensive on his own.
+Daher, for his part, became isolated in his sheikhdom and had to face the inevitable Ottoman counteroffensive on his own.
 Ali Bey was then convinced that he could reverse his recent setbacks through an alliance with Russia.
 On 2 December 1771, he sent an Armenian envoy named Yaqub to meet with Orlov at the Mediterranean Fleet's headquarters on the Aegean island of Paros where he offered the Russians an alliance.